Limited polynomials and sendov's conjecture: Further remarks

-In this section, we discuss how this method could in principle be used to give an analogue proof of the result in Theorem \ref{real case} for the case the polynomial in question is allowed to take at least some zeros from the complex plane $\mathbb{C}$. \\ Given any complex coefficient polynomial of the form the first step is to basically convert any such complex coefficient polynomial to a polynomial with real coefficient of the form Applying Theorem \ref{real case}, we can then get information about the distribution of the zeros and the critical points of the polynomial.
-Given that the function is bijective, we can then pull back this information to the complex coefficient polynomial by observing that the zero $|a_j|$ corresponds to the zero $a_j$ of the polynomial $P_n(x)$ and the number $c_i\in \mathbb{R}^{+}$ which is the zero of $R'(x)$ corresponds to some number $b \in \mathbb{R}^{+}\times \mathbb{R}^{+}\subset \mathbb{C}$ such that $|b-a_j|<1+\epsilon$ for some small $\epsilon>0$.
-A really good inverse theorem will suffice to improve the upper bound to and to show that $b$ satisfies $P'(b)=0$.
+In this section, we discuss how this method could in principle be used to give an analog proof of the result in Theorem \ref{real case} in the case where the polynomial in question is allowed to take at least some zeros from the complex plane $\mathbb{C}$.
+Given any complex coefficient polynomial of the form

+the first step is to basically convert any such complex coefficient polynomial to a polynomial with a real coefficient of the form Let us assume that the polynomial $R(x)$ satisfies the requirements of Theorem \ref{real case}.
+Applying Theorem \ref{real case}, we can then get information about the distribution of zeros and the critical points of the polynomial $R(x)$.
+Given that the function